Manishsubedi32/Intraviewer/api.md

 12 Review GET /questions/{session_id} Get the specific list of questions generated for this session.
 13.sessions/delete/{session_id}
 14.User delete /user/delete/{user_id} to delete user(have to be admin)

+# To run the code also by using docker and GPU

+TO run this code (recommended for gpu related activities) docker-compose up -d db pgadmin ----> Docker: Runs only Postgres PgAdmin uvicorn src.main:app --reload ——> Local Mac: Runs FastAPI + AI Services (accessing GPU).